 *This list is growing.
 Please let us know of other databases you hear about.

-The following networks offer practical support for a diverse working community at the Charité:
+The following local networks offer practical support for a diverse working community at the Charité:

 People with Disabilities (German)

 For current information on job openings and training opportunities: